 5. Mobility

-In the traditional model the adversary is allowed to corrupt honest parties will a budget of $f$, but is not allowed to un-corrupt (or heal) corrupt parties back to being honest.
+In the traditional model the adversary is allowed to corrupt honest parties with some fixed budget of up to $f$ parties, but is not allowed to un-corrupt (or heal) corrupt parties back to being honest.
 In the mobile model the adversary is allowed to dynamically decide to corrupt and un-corrupt parties.
 The total number of corrupted parties at any given time is at most $f$, but over time the set of corrupted parties may change.
 It is often required that there is a gap between the time the adversary un-corrupts one party and the time it is allowed to corrupt another.
 This model was introduced by Ostrovsky and Yung and exemplified by proactive secret sharing.
-Another modeling decision is whether the party is aware that it is un-corrupted.
+Another modeling decision is whether the party is aware that it is un-corrupted (in which case it may be able to remove in-memory corrupt data).

 More models

-Over the years there have been many variations - here is an incomplete list (lets us know in comments about more).
+There are many more models and variations - here is an incomplete list (let us know in the comments about more).

 Mixed corruptions